drthomasfbrown/drthomasfbrown.github.io/_posts/2015-10-10-youtube2timecode.md

 Using Youtube to automate the subs2srs workflow

-Say I have a video (even just an audio recording) and transcript, but no time code information.
+Say I have a video or audio recording, and a transcript, but no time code information.
 To make audio sentence cards, I would normally have to cut and paste everything into Anki by hand.
 This is time-consuming.
-But I can use a Youtube > Keepsubs worklow to automatatically generate a time-coded subtitle file.
+But I can use a Youtube-to-Keepsubs workflow to automatatically generate a time-coded subtitle file.

 1) I upload the video or audio to Youtube.